enrike/ehu-abstractions/readme.txt

 Most abstractions in EHU encapsulate the GUI controls minimising the job of creating widgets and connections.

+NOTE that the Malinette project overlaps with some of the utilities this library provides (the stuff related to graphics with GEM).
+They solve it more nicely this is why we use Malinette nowadays for the graphics.
+We keep the GEM abstractions in this library as a legacy while continue adding abstractions in other areas (DMX etc...).
+Check Malinette here http://malinette.info/en/#downloads

 -- Contact --
 info@ixi-audio.net any type of feedback and/or contributions are welcome